Just because you're getting older doesn't mean that you can't keep up with technology...

 So, when budget isn't an issue or you're looking for the best performance available, an iPad is likely the better pick.
 Android excels in affordable tablets for basic use.

-You might also consider Android if you also have an Android phone.
+You might also consider Android if you also have an Android mobile.
 This means you wouldn't have to repurchase apps to enjoy them on your tablet.

 There isn't one that is automatically better than the other, but the topic is a bit more complex than we can cover here.
 Check out our iPad vs Android Tablet buyer's guide for more information.